Disability insurance with collective health claims: A mean-field approach: Simulation study

 due to chaosticity.

-To solve the integro-differential equations, compute the expected accumulated cash flows, and finally calculate the reserves, we adopted the implementation outlined in Section~\ref{sec:practical}.
-In particular, we employed the Euler method and, for numerical integration, the trapezoidal rule.
-Throughout, we used a step length of $0.01$ and a cut-off $K_H = 20$, having verified that shortening the step length or increasing the cut-off does not appear to significantly alter results.
+To solve the integro-differential equations, compute the expected accumulated cash flows, and finally calculate the reserves, we {adopt} the implementation outlined in Section~\ref{sec:practical}.
+In particular, we {employ} the Euler method and, for numerical integration, the trapezoidal rule. {The numerical methods are implemented in the programming language R. For the choice of cut-off, $K_H = 20$ is more than sufficient since the health claims hazards are bounded by $\tilde{\lambda}=0.3$ and with $\tilde{H} \sim \text{Poisson}(\tilde{\lambda}T)$ the excess probability $\amsmathbb{P}(\tilde{H} > 20)$ is negligible.
+In Figure~\ref{fig:conv}, we illustrate the convergence of the numerical method in terms of the total number of steps and the cut-off $K_H$.
+The top plot shows the computed reserve for a fixed cut-off $K_H = 20$ and various total number of steps.
+Based hereon, we select a step length of $0.0125$ corresponding to a total number of steps of $2,000$.
+The bottom plot shows the computed reserve for this step length and various cut-offs.
+Based hereon, we select a cut-off of $K_H = 15$.}

 For $n > 1$ we only consider the mean-field approximation.
 For $n = 1$ we also consider the one-individual model, yielding the `true' value for the reserve.
 We present our main results in Table~\ref{tbl:main}; for the Monte Carlo method, a large sample size of $M = 40,000$ is chosen.
 The first observation is that that both the mean-field approximation and the Monte Carlo estimate deviate substantially from the true value for the one-individual model.
 While this is to be expected from the mean-field approximation, and indicates that the collective effect on the disability rate is non-negligible, it also signifies that the Monte Carlo estimate has not converged for $n = 1$.
 For $n=2,5$ we continue to see substantial differences between the mean-field approximation and the Monte Carlo estimates, while for $n=25,50,100$ the differences are less pronounced.
 The seemingly increased stability of the Monte Carlo estimates for larger $n$ are due to the aforementioned chaosticity-induced variance reduction.

+{To further compare the performance of the mean-field approximation to the naïve Monte Carlo method, we include in Table~\ref{tbl:runtime} runtimes corresponding to the computations in Table~\ref{tbl:main}.
+The runtime measurements are derived from non-optimized code executed on a hardware configuration with an Intel(R) Core(TM) i7-8700 CPU (using one of six cores) as well as 2x16 GB DDR4 2400 MHz RAM.
+Proper code optimazation should lead to significant improvements for both the mean-field approximation and the Monte Carlo method, but perhaps to a lesser degree for the latter due to its inherent simplicity.
+In terms of runtimes, we see that the Monte Carlo method (using the large sample size of $M = 40,000$) remains competitive for $n = 5$ but already for $n = 25$ is much slower than the mean-field approximation.}